How to use Picture-in-Picture in Firefox and Google Chrome

 Use a browser extension

 You can use a browser extension like Enhancer for YouTube to add Picture in Picture functionality to Chrome, Firefox, or other Chromium-based browsers.
-Simply install the extension, optionally customize it, and you will see the PiP button on the YouTube video player screen.
+Simply install the extension, optionally customize it, and you’ll see the PiP button on the YouTube video player screen.

 YouTube Playing in picture-in-picture using Chrome extension on Mac

 Compared to Chrome, PiP access seems a lot simpler in Firefox.
-Hopefully, Google will take some tips from others and improve their PiP feature.
+Hopefully, Google will take some tips from others and improve its PiP feature.

 And remember, not all sites support Picture-in-Picture.
-So you may come across a video or two where you cannot use PiP mode.
+So you may come across a video or two where you can’t use PiP mode.

 On the same note: